Fully spectral scheme for the linear BGK equation on the whole space: Introduction

 \begin{theoreme} Let $N\geq deg(\phi)$.
 There are two positive constants $\omega_{N},\lambda_{N}$ such that for every solution $\tilde{h}$ of the semi-discrete scheme (\ref{equation/schema_discret_1}),(\ref{equation/Cktilde}),(\ref{equation/htilde}),

 The constants $\omega_{N},\lambda_{N}$ depend only on $N$ and $\phi$. \end{theoreme}

 Up to our knowledge, this is the first scheme preserving both hypocoercivity and several conservation laws for a kinetic equation on the real line.
-It strongly rely on the continuous result of \cite{macroscopicmode}.
+It strongly relies on the continuous result of \cite{macroscopicmode}.